 All web browsers store a little bit of info from websites you visit regularly to speed up the time a page takes to load.
-(This is called your browser cache!)
-Sometimes, outdated pages are stored in that cache and that leads to issues using online apps.
-It’s best to clear your cache regularly to prevent any troubles.
+However, sometimes it can cause a problem when websites are updated and developed as files saved in the cache may conflict with what's actually coded into the website.
+Therefore, we recommend clearing your cache regularly to prevent any troubles.

 - Open Chrome.

 - In the top right, click the Menu .